 Riwka Herszberg

-Riwka Herszberg.
-Ella Kozlowski received this photo from her aunt Mania Herszberg, Riwka׳s mother, in 1979.
-She had only just learnt that Mania Herszberg had survived and was living in the USA. © Private collection, Herszberg (Kozlowski) family
+Riwka Herszberg Ella Kozlowski received this photo from her aunt Mania Herszberg, Riwka’s mother, in 1979.
+It was then that Ella learned for the first time that Mania Herszberg had survived and was living in the USA. © Private collection, Herszberg (Kozlowski) family

 Riwka Herszberg was born in Zduńska Wola, Poland, on June 7, 1938.

-He and his wife Marie, known as Mania, fled with Riwka when the Germans occupied Poland.
-They were captured and deported to Auschwitz.
+He and his wife, Marie (known as Mania), fled with Riwka when the Germans occupied Poland.
+They were eventually captured and deported to Auschwitz.

 Yad Vashem memorial sheet.

-Riwka's mother Mania survived the Shoah and returned to Poland to look for Riwka.
-She later immigrated to the USA and lived in Boston.
-There she married and adopted a boy.
-She became seriously ill, had a stroke, and suffered from depression.
+Mania survived the Shoah and returned to Poland to search for Riwka.
+Later, she immigrated to the USA and settled in Boston, where she remarried and adopted a boy.
+However, she became seriously ill, suffered a stroke, and battled depression.

-When she was shown the photo of Riwka in 1979, she did not recognise her daughter.
+When Mania was shown the photo of Riwka in 1979, she didn’t recognize her daughter.

 Riwka's cousin Ella Kozlowski was sent from Auschwitz to a labour battalion in Bremen, Germany.
 After her liberation, she went to Israel, where she spent the rest of her life.